Chicago Center for Green Technology

 The Chicago Center for Green Technology was a 34,000 sqft US Green Building Council LEED Platinum certified building located on a plot of 17 acre in Chicago's East Garfield Park Community built to showcase green technologies.
 This was the first municipal and brownfield site to win a LEED Platinum award.
 This project was completed as part of Mayor Richard M. Daley's Chicago Brownfield Initiative (CBI).
 The center offered workshops focusing on green technology and sustainable design, a green building resource center, and self-guided or guided tours to visitors.

-The center ceased operations in October 2014, though building tenants remained.
+The center ceased operations in October 2014, though has since resumed operations.

 History

 Originally constructed in 1952, the site and building have been owned by many different companies.
 In 1995, the Sacramento Crushing Company, a construction and demolition debris recycling company occupied the site.
 Sacramento Crushing had exceeded the scope of its permit and the Chicago Department of Environment began an investigation.
 The 17 acre site was filled more than 600,000 cubic yards of waste that had been illegally dumped over three decades.
 This debris was piled 70 ft high and caused 15 ft compaction on some areas of the site.
 The Illinois EPA cited the company for illegal dumping and operation of a waste storage and treatment facility.